 This winter, Cristina and I spent a crazy week at the beach in Sanibel Island, Florida.
 An unusual combination of events, including a huge offshore storm and a red tide, caused millions of creatures, both alive and dead, to wash up on the beach.
 It was unlike anything I had ever seen.

 It allowed me, for the first time, to meet the living creatures behind all of Sanibel’s beautiful seashells.
+Did you ever wonder what lives in seashells?

 During the week, we developed a Guide to Ethical Sea Shell Collecting, and after witnessing the many functions that discarded sea shells serve in the environment, we concluded that the most environmentally-friendly shell collection of all would be to collect them with my camera.